flowhub/fbp-diffbot/README.md

 **Proof of concept**

-* A command-line tool can get changed graphs from a Github PR and calculate their diffs
+* `fbp-diffbot-checkpr` can check Github PR, calculate diffs and post it as a comment

 ## TODO

 ### v0.1 "minimally useful"

-* Avoid duplicate comments
 * Add HTTP API for manually triggering PR check
 * Register webhooks for automatic update from Github
 * Deploy it to production